robguevarra/gh-website/ProjectDocs/Build_Notes/active/data-unification_phase3-2_migration-implementation.md

 // Comments:
 // - This summary documents the current state and next steps for full data unification and user onboarding.
 // - See the new build note for detailed onboarding and invite process.

+## Endpoint Implementation: /update-transactions & /update-enrollments (In Progress)

+### Task Objective
+Implement robust, idempotent API endpoints for `/update-transactions` and `/update-enrollments` to automate and modularize the migration of payment and enrollment data into the unified schema.

+### Current State Assessment
+- `/update-profiles` endpoint is complete and serves as a template for modular migration endpoints.
+- No endpoints exist yet for `/update-transactions` or `/update-enrollments`.
+- Migration logic for both is defined in this build note and prior phases.

+### Future State Goal
+- Both endpoints exist, are fully implemented, and can be triggered independently or as part of the `/sync` workflow.
+- Endpoints are safe to re-run (idempotent), log errors, and provide clear feedback.
+- All relevant transactions and enrollments are migrated, normalized, and linked to unified profiles and courses.

+### Implementation Plan
+1. **Scaffold Endpoints**
+- [x] Create `app/api/admin/dashboard/update-profiles/route.ts`
+- [x] Create `app/api/admin/dashboard/update-transactions/route.ts`
+- [x] Create `app/api/admin/dashboard/update-enrollments/route.ts`
+- [x] Create `app/api/admin/dashboard/sync/route.ts`
+- [x] Create `app/api/admin/dashboard/conflict/route.ts`
+- [x] Create `app/api/admin/dashboard/overview/route.ts`
+// Implementation status verified as of 2024-06-09.
+All major migration endpoints are scaffolded and present in the codebase.
+2. **Implement /update-profiles Logic**
+- [x] Fetch all Auth users via paginated API (1000 per page)
+- [x] Build a map of systemeio profiles by email, preferring the most recent registration
+- [x] Fetch all existing unified_profiles into a map by user ID
+- [x] For each Auth user, merge systemeio and existing data, preserving phone and acquisition_source
+- [x] Diff each profile: only insert or update if fields have changed (field-level diffing)
+- [x] Batch-insert new profiles (skip duplicates); individually update changed profiles
+- [x] Log upserted, skipped, and error emails; return detailed change logs and error samples in response

+3. **Implement /update-transactions Logic**
+- [x] Load all unified profiles and existing transactions in 1000-row batches (pagination)
+- [x] Fetch all Xendit payment records since last sync, paginated
+- [x] Normalize and map fields (status, type, timestamps, etc.)
+- [x] Link transactions to unified profiles by normalized email
+- [x] Diff each transaction: only insert or update if core fields have changed (field-level diffing)
+- [x] Deduplicate inserts by external_id before bulk insert
+- [x] Batch-insert new transactions (skip duplicates); individually update changed transactions
+- [x] Log/report errors and upserted records; return error samples in response

+4. **Implement /update-enrollments Logic**
+- [x] Lookup course_id for 'Papers to Profits' by title
+- [x] Load all existing enrollments for the course in 1000-row batches (pagination)
+- [x] Fetch all completed P2P transactions in 1000-row batches
+- [x] For each transaction, build enrollment record and diff against existing
+- [x] Deduplicate inserts by user_id, keeping the latest enrolled_at
+- [x] Batch-insert new enrollments (skip duplicates); individually update changed enrollments
+- [x] Log/report errors and upserted records; return error samples in response

+5. **Implement /sync Logic**
+- [x] Fetch all PAID P2P emails from Xendit and systemeio (paginated)
+- [x] Fetch all existing Auth user emails (paginated)
+- [x] For each union email, create Auth user if not exists (default password, confirmed)
+- [x] Call /update-profiles, /update-transactions, and /update-enrollments endpoints in sequence
+- [x] Return summary of created/skipped users, errors, and migration results for each step

+6. **Implement /conflict Logic**
+- [x] Accepts an email, checks Xendit for PAID 'Papers to Profits' enrollment
+- [x] Returns enrollment details if found, or a not-found message if not
+- [x] Handles missing email and error cases with clear messages

+7. **Implement /overview Logic**
+- [x] Aggregates summary metrics, trends, recent activity, and performance summaries from unified tables/views
+- [x] Supports date range filtering via query params
+- [x] Returns summary metrics (enrollments, revenue, conversion, active users), trend data, recent enrollments/payments, and performance summaries
+- [x] Handles errors gracefully and returns clear error messages

+### Notes & Decisions
+- Endpoints will follow the structure and error handling of `/update-profiles` for consistency.
+- All field mappings and normalization rules will strictly follow the build notes and schema.
+- Code will be modular, well-commented, and under 150 lines per endpoint.
+- Any deviations or issues will be documented here.

+### Changes to `/update-enrollments` Endpoint (April 2025)
+- **Full pagination:** Refactored both the existing‑enrollments and transactions fetches to page through results in 1 000‑row batches, removing default limits.
+- **Typed payloads:** Introduced an `EnrollmentUpsert` TypeScript interface for clarity and type‑safety.
+- **Diff & classify logic:** Compared each incoming transaction to a pre‑loaded map of existing enrollments to categorize records as "new," "changed," or "skipped."
+- **Deduplication step:** Before inserting, deduplicated `toInsert` by `user_id`, keeping only the record with the latest `enrolled_at` to avoid unique‑constraint errors.
+- **Bulk insert & selective updates:** Used `insert(..., { skipDuplicates: true })` for brand‑new enrollments, and ran individual `update()` calls only for truly changed rows, minimizing writes on repeated runs.
+- **Error sampling:** Logged and returned the first 10 errors under `sampleErrors` so you can quickly see issues like duplicate‑key violations.
+- **Fixed course lookup:** Corrected the lookup to use `title` instead of `name` for the "Papers to Profits" course when resolving `course_id`.

++### Changes to `/update-transactions` Endpoint (April 2025) +- **Full pagination:** Loads all unified profiles and existing transactions in 1,000-row batches, ensuring no default limits or missed records.
++- **Field-level diff detection:** Compares each incoming Xendit record to the existing transaction by `external_id`, only updating if a core field (user, amount, status, etc.) has changed.
++- **Deduplication:** Deduplicates `toInsert` by `external_id` before bulk insert to avoid unique constraint errors.
++- **Bulk insert & selective updates:** Attempts to use `insert(..., { skipDuplicates: true })` for new transactions, but due to a linter/type error (Supabase JS client does not support `skipDuplicates`), this option is ignored—actual deduplication is handled in code.
++- **No always-updating timestamps:** `updated_at` is only set when a real change occurs, not on every run.
++- **Error sampling:** Logs and returns the first 10 errors in `sampleErrors` for quick debugging.
++- **Enhanced logging:** Console logs summarize batch sizes, classification counts, and error samples for transparency.
++- **Robust error handling:** Returns all errors and a sample in the JSON response for easy auditing.

+// Update this section as work progresses.
+Do not delete completed tasks; line them out instead for traceability.